ErfanEbrahimiBazaz/cert-manager-setup/README.md

 9. Create a bash script to sync certificates from AKS to keyvault.
 10. K9S commands
 11. Sensitive data must be saved in K8S secrets
+12. In statefulset when we make more than 1 replica, does it horizontally scale postgres database?
+13. ArgoCD
+14. Add kubernetes managed identity to managed disk by using Bicep